InfuseAI/primehub-site/docs/design/image-builder.md

 1. please reference this [official document for GCR](https://cloud.google.com/container-registry/docs/advanced-authentication) to get the username and password

 2. The username is always `_json_key`.
 The password is the keyfile json.
-Please make it an one-line json string so that we can put it in the environment variable.
+Please make it a one-line json string so that we can put it in the environment variable.

     ```
     cat keyfile | jq -c .